julien-sarazin/idylle/docs/docs/dependencies.md

 ```

 ##### sort parameter

+!!! tips
-> use `sort` to sort the results, it must be an object,
+    use `sort` to sort the results, it must be an object,

 ```json
 {